 - a.
 "Cheating" includes but is not limited to the use of any unauthorized assistance in taking quizzes, tests or examinations; dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; the acquisition without permission of tests or other academic materials belonging to a member of the College's faculty. - b.
-Plagiarism includes but is not limited to, the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment. - "Self-plagiarism" occurs when a student submits the same or considerably similar document to fulfill requirements in different classes.
-For example, if a student submits a term paper in Religion they originally wrote for an English class, this is self-plagiarism. - Plagiarism also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials. - Plagiarism also includes the overuse of an editing program like Grammarly or submitting work written by an Artificial Intelligence (AI) generator like ChatGPT. - c.
-Individual instructors or programs may provide students with additional academic integrity policy statements at the start of a semester. - d.
-Sanctions for incidences of academic misconduct, depending on the severity of the incidence and/or its repetition, may range from receiving an F grade (or zero) for the test, assignment, or activity to failure of the course, to suspension, or dismissal from the program or the college. - e.
+"Plagiarism" includes but is not limited to, the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment as well as the purchase of papers or projects. - c.
+"Self-plagiarism" occurs when a student submits the same or considerably similar document to fulfill requirements in different classes.
+For example, if a student submits a term paper in Religion they originally wrote for an English class, this is self-plagiarism. - d.
+The use of AI software in any form to create class assignments may violate GCSC's Academic Integrity Policy.
+Before employing AI technology in any manner and to any degree, students should consult with their professors for all courses offered through the Social Sciences Division.
+Examples include, but are not limited to, the overuse of an editing program like Grammarly or submitting work written by an Artificial Intelligence (AI) generator like ChatGPT. - e.
+Sanctions for incidences of academic misconduct, depending on the severity of the incidence and/or its repetition, may range from receiving an F grade (or zero) for the test, assignment, or activity to failure of the course, to suspension, or dismissal from the program or the college. - f.
 An instructor who believes that an incidence of academic misconduct has occurred will discuss it immediately with the student.
-If, in the judgment of the instructor, the student has committed an act of academic misconduct, or if the student admits that there has been misconduct, the instructor will assess the appropriate penalty.
+If, in the judgment of the instructor, the student has committed an act of

-- f.
+- academic misconduct, or if the student admits that there has been misconduct, the instructor will assess the appropriate penalty. - g.
 Instances of admitted or proven academic misconduct should be reported in writing to the Dean of Student Life.
 The purpose of this report is to track individuals who have repeated incidences.
-The Vice President of Academic Affairs reserves the right to pursue disciplinary action against a student if deemed necessary. - g.
+The Vice President of Academic Affairs reserves the right to pursue disciplinary action against a student if deemed necessary. - h.
 Students who think they have been treated unfairly may invoke the Student Academic Grievance Procedure.